Pachypodium bispinosum A.DC.

 How to Grow and Care

 The attractive flowers of Pachypodiums and the intriguing shapes of their swollen stems make them desirable for any garden.
-They are not suitable for cold or damp gardens and are very sensitive to frost.
-If planted in a sunny garden that experiences occasional frost, they should be given a warm, sheltered position.
+However, they are not suitable for cold or damp gardens and are very sensitive to frost.
+Therefore, if planted in a sunny garden that experiences occasional frost, they should be given a warm, sheltered position.

 They make good accent plants in a rock garden, especially when grouped with other caudiciform succulent plants.
 All need full sun, lots of water (except during the dormant phase), and must have good drainage.